hepabolu/mytap/docs/documentation.md

 `has_security_definer ( database, view, description )` checks if the view has the attribute `security DEFINER`.

+### `has_trigger (database, table, trigger, description)`

+This function checks if a trigger with the given name exists for the given table exists in the database.

+`hasnt_trigger (database, table, trigger, description)` checks if a trigger with the given name exists for the given table does NOT exist in the database.

 # No Test for the Wicked

 There is more to MyTAP.
 Oh *so* much more!
 You can output your own